openresty/lua-resty-limit-traffic/lib/resty/limit/req.md

     Requests exceeding this hard limit will get rejected immediately.

+* `lock_shdict_name` is the opitional argument for the name of the [lua_shared_dict](https://github.com/openresty/lua-nginx-module#lua_shared_dict) shm zone used to lock the shared dict specified by `shdict_name`.
+If `lock_shdict_name` is omitted or the value is `nil`, no lock is used and there is a small race-condition window between getting and setting of the shared dict specified by `shdict_name` across multiple nginx worker processes.
+The size of the window is proportional to the number of workers.

 On failure, this method returns `nil` and a string describing the error (like a bad `lua_shared_dict` name).